aegis-icons/aegis-icons/FAQ.md

 In **Windows**:
 - Go to `/aegis-icons/_compress/` directory
 - Open `.3_icon_pack_helper.bat` and press the corresponding number option in front of *"Make the icon pack ZIP"* text.
-- After it's done, go back to `/aegis-icons/` directory, there should icon pack build as `aegis-icons.zip`.
+- After it's done, go back to `/aegis-icons/` directory, there should be icon pack build as `aegis-icons.zip`.

 In **other systems**, open terminal in the `/aegis-icons/` directory and execute this command: